-Our non-financial assets, which include goodwill, intangible assets, and property, plant and equipment, are not required to be measured at fair value on a recurring basis.
-However, if certain triggering events occur, or if an annual impairment test is required, we must evaluate the non-financial asset for impairment.
+The Company's non-financial assets, which include goodwill, intangible assets, and property, plant and equipment, are not required to be measured at fair value on a recurring basis.
+However, if certain triggering events occur, or if an annual impairment test is required, the Company must evaluate the non-financial asset for impairment.
 If an impairment has occurred, the asset is required to be recorded at the estimated fair value.
-No impairments were recorded for non-financial assets in the second quarter of Fiscal 2020 or the second quarter of Fiscal 2019.
+No impairments were recorded for non-financial assets in the third quarter of Fiscal 2020 or the third quarter of Fiscal 2019.